 We invite you to get to know the 2018 India GSL Team, composed of 16 students from across Cornell University's colleges.

 Hi!
-My name is Delaney, and I’m a freshmen at Cornell University from Southern California.
+My name is Delaney, and I’m a freshman at Cornell University from Southern California.
 I am in the ILR School focusing my studies towards inequality studies, law and society, and public policy.
 On campus, I am a Cornell tradition fellow, which is a scholarship program that recognizes 4% of the undergraduate population for their service background and work ethic.
 I am also involved in class councils and Cornell Political Union.

 Growing up in Southern California, a city with great ethnic diversity, I’ve been fortunate to meet and befriend people from all walks of life, learning about their traditions and cultures.
 However, I’ve never had the chance to travel beyond North America.
 With my inclination for learning and passion for service, the GSL India program is perfectly suited to help me grow personally and academically.